Social Media And Eating Disorders

 Platforms that focus on photo- and video-specific content are generally more likely to contribute to eating disorders.
 Teenage girls have identified Instagram and TikTok as the two apps that have most contributed to poor body image.

-Social media platforms may also approach disordered eating in different ways.
+Social media platforms may also approach eating disorders in different ways.
 YouTube typically allows users to search for eating disorder content, although it does include an eating disorder helpline banner at the top of search results for some phrases related to the topic.
 While some videos related to eating disorders are available on TikTok, a search for “anorexia” prompts a display of the phone number for the National Eating Disorders Association.

 Social media can function as an echo chamber

 Social media algorithms are typically designed to funnel similar content to users.
 Researchers at USC Viterbi’s Information Sciences Institute used machine learning tools to evaluate patterns in tweets relating to diet and weight loss, then used hashtags from those tweets to identify related online communities.
-When they analyzed the conversations that community members were having, they found that many communities were acting as echo chambers.
+When they analyzed the conversations that social media community members were having, they found that many communities were acting as echo chambers.
 Users often interacted with one another, but rarely with others outside of their groups.

 Even when platforms work to remove harmful content, users may devise strategies to get around filters and continue to engage in conversations about the best way to drop a few more pounds.
 They might use creative, insider hashtags or form group chats on Snapchat and Discord.